-If ever I were found in these houses it would not be for theft, but to see if their Chippendale was really worthy of them, and how blue their china was, and if they had any good pictures.
+If ever I were found in these houses' it would not be for theft, but to see if their Chippendale was really worthy of them, and how blue their china was, and if they had any good pictures.
 Perhaps many a burglar has begun purely as an amateur in furniture and decoration.
+And there are still so many pictures in London houses, in spite of the temptation to sell offered by American gold.
+I must not enumerate any of the private collections here, as it might mean vexation to the owners; but I could.
+I could even give the number of the spacious Kensington road where Tom Girtin's epoch-making London water colour "The White House at Chelsea" hangs. . . .

-I rather think it is Charles Kingsley who says, in one of the grown-up digressions in Water Babies, that the beauty of the house opposite is of more consequence than that of the house one lives in : because one rarely sees the house one is in, but is always conscious of the other.
+I rather think it is Charles Kingsley who says, in one of the grown-up digressions in Water Babies, that the beauty of the house opposite is of more consequence than that of the house one lives in: because one rarely sees the house one is in, but is always conscious of the other.
 Kingsley (if it was Kingsley) was good at that kind of hard practical remark; but I fancy that this one means nothing, because the kind of person who would like to live in an ugly house would not care whether the house opposite was beautiful or not.
 I, who always want too much, would choose above all things to live in a beautiful house with no house opposite; yet since that is hardly likely to be, I would choose to live in a beautiful house with long white blinds that shut out the house opposite (beautiful or ugly) and yet did not exclude what it amuses us in London to call light.

 Not that the house opposite would really bother me very much.
-In fact, the usual charge that is brought against it in this city-that it encourages organ-grinders is to my mind a virtue.
+In fact, the usual charge that is brought against it in this city-that it encourages organ-grinders-is to my mind a virtue.
 London without organ-grinders would not be London; and one likes a city to be true to its character, good or bad.
 Also there is hardly any tune except our National Anthem of which I can honestly say I am tired; and as often as one comes to the conclusion that one can endure even that no longer, it justifies itself and recovers its popularity by bringing some tiresome evening to an end.